Agate

-Agate (/ˈæɡɪt/ AG-it) is a variously translucent, banded variety of chalcedony.
-Agate stones are characterized by alternating bands of different colored chalcedony and may also include visible quartz crystals.
+Agate (/ˈæɡɪt/ AG-it) is a banded variety of fibrous chalcedony.
+Agate stones are characterized by alternating bands of different colored chalcedony and often contain some visible quartz crystals.
 They are common in nature and can be found globally in a large number of different varieties.
-There are some varieties of chalcedony without bands that are commonly called agate (moss agate, fire agate, etc.); however, these are not true agates.
-Moreover, not every banded chalcedony is an agate; for example, banded chert forms via different processes and is opaque.
-Agates primarily form as nodules within volcanic rock, but they can also form in veins or silicified fossils.
+Most agates are concentrically banded, while some have bands that form parallel lines.
+Certain varieties of chalcedony without bands are commonly called agate (e.g. moss agate, fire agate), but these are not true agates.
+Moreover, not every banded chalcedony is an agate (e.g. banded chert).

+Most agates form as nodules within volcanic rock, either as amygdules or thunder eggs.
+Agates also form in veins within any rock type and in silicified fossils.
+The processes that result in agate banding are not well understood; agate has never been made synthetically.

 Agate has been popular as a gemstone in jewelry for thousands of years, and today it is also popular as a collector's stone.
-Some duller agates sold commercially are artificially treated to enhance their color.
+Many duller agates sold commercially are artificially treated to enhance their color.

 Etymology

-Agate was given its name by Theophrastus, a Greek philosopher and naturalist.
-He discovered the stone c.
-350 BCE along the shoreline of the River Achates (Ἀχάτης), now the Dirillo River, on the Italian island of Sicily, which at the time was a Greek territory.
+The earliest known description of agate was c.
+350 BCE by Theophrastus, a Greek philosopher and naturalist.
+According to both Theophrastus and the Roman naturalist Pliny the Elder, it was named for its discovery along the River Achates (Ἀχάτης) in Sicily.
+However, etymologists believe the river was probably named after the stone, and the origin of the name is uncertain.
+The word agate first appeared in English in the 15th century, derived from the Anglo-Norman French agathe and the Latin achātēs.